jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_keypair_from_id" name="signature_keypair_from_id"></a> `signature_keypair_from_id(kp_builder: signature_keypair_builder, kp_id: ConstPointer<u8>, kp_id_len: size, kp_version: version) -> (crypto_errno, signature_keypair)`
+[OPTIONAL IMPORT]
 Create a key pair using an opaque key identifier.
-Return crypto_errno.unsupported_operation if this operation is not supported by the host, and crypto_errno.invalid_key if the identifier is invalid.
+Return crypto_errno.unsupported_feature if this operation is not supported by the host, and crypto_errno.invalid_key if the identifier is invalid.
 The version can be an actual version number or $version.latest .